-A major renewable energy heating refurbishment involving the installation of energy-efficient air source heat pump systems (ASHP) in 55 occupied one-, two- and three-bedroom homes operated by social housing provider Stonewater during the COVID-19 pandemic.
+A major renewable energy heating refurbishment involving the installation of energy-efficient air source heat pump systems in Swindon for 55 occupied one-, two- and three-bedroom homes operated by social housing provider Stonewater during the COVID-19 pandemic.
 This scheme is the first large-scale renewable energy housing retrofit of its kind in the South West.

 Customer: Stonewater Ltd

 Sector: Social housing